dudeperf3ct/dudeperf3ct.github.io/content/books/power-broker.md

 There's a question that Peter Thiel (famous VC) like to ask: What important truth do *very* few people agree with you on?
 I have been thinking a lot about this question and reading this confirmed by belief.
 My answer to this question would be democracy cannot solve problems of climate change.
 It has to someone/few people so determined to get things done not just on local or national level but on global level.
 This is next to impossible task and there's no such a global powerful position that has such power or influence.
 It is through power and forcing people to do things. we might get to avoid the catastrophe or as I see pushing humanity off the cliff.
 Very few people if any would see it this way.
 I don't know if it is right or wrong.
 Also, having such greater power will almost definitely corrupt that person/institution.
 The aftermath if these people avoid destruction of humanity through their power is also scary.

+There's is no right or wrong, black and white in this world, just shades of gray.

 I will end with Lord Acton's powerful quote

 > Power tends to corrupt and absolute power corrupts absolutely.
 Great men are almost always bad men, even when they exercise influence and not authority; still more when you superadd the tendency of the certainty of corruption by authority.